philsmeby/kubernetes-cheat-sheet/Kubernetes/Ops/README.md

 **Note** endpoints is not singluar because `endpoints` is a type struct in go.
 This type represents a list of endpoints.

 ---
+## Example 3

+Convert Deployment to ReplicaSet for the RNG app.

+kubectl get deploy/rng -o yaml > rng.yml

+Then we can use an editor to change `Deployment` to `DaemonSet`.

+Then we can `apply` the change using `--validate=false`